 Your skills will develop rapidly through rigorous studies in the fundamentals of business followed by specialized courses in Supply Chain Management and electives that enable you to apply your new skills.
 We use sophisticated in-class simulation games and mentoring from ongoing interaction with a highly engaged advisory board of executives in the supply chain management profession.

-Check out our Center for Supply Chain and Analytics monthy seminar series:
+Also, check out our Center for Supply Chain and Analytics web page and monthy seminar series.

 The MSM-OR/SCM program qualifies as a STEM degree (science, technology, engineering or math).
 For more information on the STEM degree, see the U.S. Government website.